Lesser Matters

 Lesser Matters is the debut studio album by Swedish indie pop band The Radio Dept. It was released on 4 March 2003 by Labrador Records.

 The song "Keen on Boys" was featured in Sofia Coppola's Marie Antoinette, also appearing on the soundtrack to the film.
 "Strange Things Will Happen" was also featured in The Fault in Our Stars.

+Music

+The album's style is dream pop, drawing additional influence from noise pop and classic indie pop.
+AllMusic compared the album's music to the works of My Bloody Valentine, the Jesus and Mary Chain, Orange Juice, Felt, the Cure and New Order.

 Critical reception

 Lesser Matters received rave reviews from critics.
 The album holds a rating of 84 out of 100 on the review aggregation website Metacritic, indicating "universal acclaim".
 It was ranked the ninth best album of 2004 by NME.
+AllMusic gave the album four stars out of five, praising the songwriting.